SSWConsulting/SSW.Rules.Content/categories/application-lifecycle-management-alm/rules-to-better-tfs-2012-migration.md

 ---

+**Update: TFS 2012 has been replaced by TFS 2015 - if you're moving to TFS 2015, see our [Rules to Better TFS 2015 Migration](/rules-to-better-tfs-2015-migration).**

 In this page we will look at upgrading an existing TFS 2010 server to a new TFS 2012 server.
 In this walkthrough, we assume you are currently using a single server configuration, but might want to separate your SQL Server from your TFS server.
 We also assume you have a DNS entry setup for external access at tfs.northwind.com.

 Upgrading Team Foundation Server can be a daunting task.
 Be assured that things have become easier and if you follow this guide, it will minimize your downtime.